Gangway and Roof Walk Accidents

 - Electrocution from uncovered, weathered wires

-- Falls from high elevations due to wind and/or unguarded ledges
+- Falls from high elevations due to the wind and/or unguarded ledges

 - Roof collapse